Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The app also asked each time we signed on if we had changed the brush head, and insisted that only the 9900 be recharged with its included charger.
 It took a couple of uses before our tester realized that the app was reacting to the presence of another electric toothbrush charger in the bathroom.

-The Oral B Vitality is one of Oral-B's most basic electric toothbrushes, but it earned one of the highest scores in our plaque test and its “flosser” head offers an intense brushing experience.
+The Oral-B Vitality is one of Oral-B's most basic electric toothbrushes, but it earned one of the highest scores in our plaque test, and its “flosser” head offers an intense brushing experience.
 The Vitality comes with a rubber-coated handle and a one-button interface.

-In fact, the Vitality was the toothbrush our tester turned to for cleanup when other electric toothbrushes she tested didn’t remove the plaque dye from her teeth.
+The Vitality was the toothbrush our tester turned to for cleanup when other electric toothbrushes she tested didn’t remove the plaque dye from her teeth.

 Unfortunately, it lacks several desirable features.
 Its two-minute timer doesn’t buzz every 30 seconds to remind you to change brushing areas, and there is no charging indicator.
 However, there is a light to indicate when you’re brushing too hard.